rafael2k/ppkb-layouts/README.md

 This layout provides mirrored modifier keys, meaning that both left and right versions of Shift, Control, Fn and Alt exist.
 This is very useful for thumb-only handheld typing as it allows you to e.g. press RightShift with your right thumb and Q with your left thumb to type a capital Q instead of having to press both LeftShift and Q on the left side, which would require partially letting go of the device with either hand, unless your thumbs are twice as long as mine.
 It also expands key definitions by F11 F12, PageUp/Down and international symbols.

 Since the right versions of Fn, Ctrl and Shift also double as the movement keys ◄ ▼ ► if any Fn is held, it’s not possible to combine any Fn and right Ctrl or Shift.
 For example, combining any Fn and right Shift to access the fourth layer does not work since LFn+RShift results in ►.
 Use RFn+LShift (thumb-only-friendly) or LFn+LShift or RFn+RShift instead.
-If you want right modifier keys that are dedicated and work in any combination, consider using [Mirrored-WASD](#mirrored-wasd) instead which moves the navigation keys to the WASD area.
+If you want right modifier keys that are dedicated and work in any combination, consider using [Mirrored WASD](#mirrored-wasd) instead which moves the navigation keys to the WASD area.

 As you can see, `"{}` exist twice.
 That is because they are on the Fn layer and putting them on the Fn+shift layers of `'[]` is therefore slightly less comfortable as it requires pressing two modifier keys and J K L, which is impossible to do using just thumbs.
 Therefore I also put them on the regular Fn layer on the keys above these keys, giving you two options: Using them with only one modifier key on the upper keys which is easy for thumb-only typing or using them with shift on the lower keys as you may be used to from the default US layout.

+#### Changes from Default

+- Fn key to access first additional layer
+- Fn + RightAlt to access second additional layer
+- number row symbols on Fn layer
+- mirrored modifier keys: RAlt, RFn, RCtrl and RShift replacing the keys to the right of Space
+- " [ ] moved to JKL and UIO to make room for right modifiers
+- F11 and F12 on Esc and Backspace (Fn+RAlt layer)
+- F1-F10 are moved from the Fn layer to the Fn+RAlt layer and swapped with the symbols (coloured orange)
+- PageUp/Down on P and ; (Fn layer)
+- Insert moved to Fn layer of Enter to make room for PageDown
+- additional international and miscellaneous symbols
+- compose key

 #### Installation Requirements